iqnite/msix-no-cert/README.md

 - A self-signed certificate (`.cer` file)
 - An MSIX or AppInstaller file

-The last 2 are generated automatically if you are using Visual Studio with the WinUI 3 template.To get them, right-click on the project and select "Package and publish..." > "Create application packages...".
+The last 2 are generated automatically if you are using Visual Studio with the WinUI 3 template.
+To get them, select "Project" > "Package and publish" > "Create application packages...".

 ## Usage